Frequently Asked Questions

 In short, you give us a finished manuscript and we give you a book!
 Our team will format everything, register the copyright, design the cover and make print and ebook version of your masterpiece (along with many other things before and after publication).
 We also have editing services available for those who request it.

-My friend told me that I should not work with publishers who ask me to pay instead of giving an advance.
-Why does Lost Alphabet charge?
+My friend told me that I should not work with publishers who do not give a cash advance.
+Why should I publish with Lost Alphabet?

 Authors should be weary of publishers promising a large cash advance - especially if they are not previously published with a successful track record of sales.
 Compare another publisher's contract to Lost Alphabet's and ask yourself: